Bre4dGC/line-extractor/README.md

 # Line Extractor

-This is a simple C program that extracts a specific line from a text file and saves it to a new file.
+This is a simple C program that extracts specific lines from a text file based on an offset and a number of lines to extract.
+The extracted lines are saved to a new file.

 ## Description

-The program reads an input text file and writes the 3rd line (by default) to a new output file.
-The output filename is prefixed with "(edited)" to distinguish it from the original file.
+The program reads one or more input text files and writes the extracted lines to new output files.
+Each output filename is prefixed with "(extracted)" to distinguish it from the original file.

 ## Features

-- Extracts a specific line from a text file (3rd line by default)
+- Extracts lines from a text file based on a configurable offset and number of lines.
+- Processes multiple files in a single run.
-- Creates a new file with the extracted line
+- Creates new files with the extracted lines.
-- Handles file opening errors gracefully
-- Simple command-line interface

 ## Usage